 Antiques, Furniture, Handicrafts & Collectibles

 There are some great antiques, ceramics, furniture, handicrafts, and collectible items around the market.
 Some are original and some are replicas.
-Most of the antique, furniture and handicraft shops can be found in section 26 and Jatujak plaza.
+Most of the antiques, furniture, and handicraft shops can be found in section 26 and Jatujak plaza.

 Ceramic shops can be found in sections 17 & 19 where you can find cheap everyday homeware such as plates, mugs, and tableware, cookware as well as more expensive Benjarong porcelain.
 There are loads of different styles and colors to choose from.
 Also dolls, animals, and general decorative items.